SelennLamson/AITextGenerator/data/readme.md

 **raw/id.txt** contains raw text files that are not used in the main framework.

+**outputs** contains the output files of different models (texts, statistics...), in corresponding folders.

 See main ```readme.md``` file for the download link of the data archive.